Volvo C30: 2010 update

 New accessory styling kit includes foglamp décor, a front skidplate, side scuff plates with engraved C30 logo and a rear skidplate with a stylish aluminium look.
-For D5 and T5 two 90 mm tail pipes in polished stainless steel are added to underline the powerful engine.
+For D5 and T5 two 90 mm tail pipes in polished stainless steel are added to underline the engine.

 Optional sport chassis, available in all models except 1.6D DRIVe, includes lower steering ratio, giving 10% faster response to steering wheel input.
 Spring stiffness has been increased by no less than 30% in order to increase the car's poise in enthusiastic driving.

-In spring 2009, Volvo C30 1.6D DRIVe is available with an advanced start/stop function (as 1.6D DRIVe start/stop).
+In spring 2009, the Volvo C30 1.6D DRIVe was available with an advanced start/stop function (as 1.6D DRIVe start/stop).

 The updated vehicles were unveiled at the 2009 Frankfurt Motor Show.

 The updated C30 went on sale in early 2010, as a 2011 model in North America and Australia.
 Early models include T5 (2.5 litres), 2.4i, 2.0, 2.0F (Flexifuel), 1.6, D5 (2.4 litres), 2.0D, 1.6D DRIVe, 1.6D DRIVe start/stop.
 Delivery began in early 2010.

-Beginning in 2011 model year, D3 and D4 engine options were added to the product line.
-Other changes include new body colour (Flamenco Red), Cars with Volvo On Call have the option of activating the cabin heater remotely via SMS text messaging.
+Beginning in the 2011 model year, D3 and D4 engine options were added to the product line.
+Other changes include a new body colour (Flamenco Red).
+Cars with Volvo On Call have the option of activating the cabin heater remotely via SMS text messaging.